 At the entrance, local guides will offer to take you down to the falls but this is not necessary as the trail is clearly marked.
 However, I visited these falls on my own and decided to take a guide for good company and tipped him 50 pesos at the end.

-When you arrive at the pin location of Lagaan Falls Siquijor, there is a sheltered parking area where you can safely leave your scooter.
+When you arrive at the Google maps pin location, there is a sheltered parking area where you can safely leave your scooter.

-There is a small tour desk at the entrance to Lagaan Waterfall where you’ll first have to pay the entrance fee and sign your name and nationality in a book before heading down the trailhead to this epic Siquijor waterfall.
+There is a small tour desk at the entrance to Lagaan Waterfall where you’ll first have to pay the entrance fee and sign your name and nationality in a book before heading down the trailhead.

-From here, it takes around 15-minutes to walk along a dirt trail underneath a dense rainforest canopy to reach Lagaan Falls.
+From here, it takes around 15-minutes to walk along a dirt trail underneath a dense rainforest canopy to reach the falls.

 Related Article → 3 Day Siquijor Itinerary